Find Your Perfect School

 Graduates are eligible to sit – and have higher chances of passing, too – for the Certified Radiology Administrator’s (CRA) certification exam.
 The credential is valuable in being hired for management positions in the field of radiation therapy since it’s proof of your professional competency.

 With an associate degree, the degree completion program can be completed in two years or less.
-Students gain technical skills through academic coursework and clinical experiences, including a capstone project.
+Radiation Therapist students gain technical skills through academic coursework and clinical experiences, including a capstone project.
 The project usually involves the implementation of effective and efficient quality improvement strategies in your current workplace.

 There are three tracks to choose from – radiation therapy, sonography, and radiography.
 Students in all tracks receive individualized attention, thanks to small class sizes between 10 and 20 students, from experienced faculty.
 Clinical fieldwork for all tracks occurs in many of Ohio’s prestigious facilities.

 Advance your career as a Radiation Therapist by earning the BS in Radiologic Sciences and Therapy degree from the prestigious OSU!